LappleApple/awesome-leading-and-managing/Productivity-and-Time-Management.md

 - [One-Touch to Inbox Zero](https://praxis.fortelabs.co/one-touch-to-inbox-zero-a74cfa02e5bf) - by Tiago Forte.
 Takeaway: five relatively simple steps for implementing Inbox Zero.

-- [Product Strategy Means Saying No](http://www.productstrategymeanssayingno.com/) - by Intercom.
-Takeaways: Review common reasons for making product decisions and ask whether they are actually good for the product.

 - [Reducing Hours by Focusing your Job](https://wildbit.com/blog/2017/06/05/reducing-hours-by-focusing-your-job) - by Natalie Nagele.
 Takeaway: How to use a mindmap plus the 30-60-90 plan to clarify the focus of your role, plus what to prioritize.
 Can be a great exercise to do with your team.

 - [Three P’s of Prioritizing](http://www.johnmaxwell.com/blog/priorities-prevent-your-leadership-from-crashing) - by the John Maxwell Company.
 Takeaway: If you are feeling crunched for time, reevaluate your priorites.
 The three Ps are *P*rivate Time, *P*roduction Time, and *P*eople Time.